PerformanC/CogLink/guides/en-US/searching_music.md

 ## Search from WHERE?

-Lavalink allows you search from a lot sources, and in this guide, you will be able to customize the search to search from a specific source, or from all sources.
+Lavalink allows you to search from a lot of sources, and in this guide, you will be able to customize the search to search from a specific source, or from all sources.

 ## Searching